Regional Travel Ban Extended in Italy

 23rd February 2021

-The new government led by Prime Minister Mario Draghi has extended until 27 March a ban on travel between Italy’s regions.
-It will have an impact on mountain areas.
-NEW
+The new government led by Prime Minister Mario Draghi has extended until 27th March a ban on travel between Italy’s regions.
+It will have a significant impact on mountain areas.

 It is a further blow for the hopes of some tourism in the mountain regions, and is being done to curb the spread of the virus.